brianyiktaktsui/Skymap/README.md

-# Data directory and data loading examples
+# Data directory and loading examples